Horrible Science: Television series

 In May, 2015, British television network CITV announced that filming had begun on a new ten-part TV series of Horrible Science.
 The series is produced by Toff Media, a company owned and founded by comedians Ben Miller and Alexander Armstrong, and co-owned by Hat Trick Productions.

 The series stars Ben Miller, stand-up comedian Chris Martin, Tom Bell, Jason Forbes, Letty Butler, Susan Wokoma and Eleanor Lawrence.
 There will also be some guest appearances by other actors.

 The series focuses on a science show and its crew that consist of the show's host Mark (Martin), a talking brain Professor McTaggart (Miller) (who hosts the segment called The Brain Dump), robot Bob (Bell), microscopic Professor Small (Lawrence) and her crew of scientists and the show's producer Lucy (Butler).
 Armstrong provides the voice of the unseen announcer Tannoy who tells the crew how long until the show starts.
 Each episode also features a famous scientist being interviewed by either Mark or McTaggart.
 In a similar vein to the TV adaptation of Horrible Histories, each episode also concludes with a song that serves as a parody of another popular song.

 Episodes

-Series 1

 Series 1 began on 13 September 2015.